Jérôme Larivière

 The Impact of Peer Departures on Career Progression: Slot Constraints and Wage Mobility in Firms

-What determines labor market types? (with Rui Castro, Jiyoung Kim, Fabian Lange and Markus Poschke)
+Predicting Labor Force Types (with Rui Castro, Jiyoung Kim, Fabian Lange and Markus Poschke)